 Boarders have regular meetings with the Housemaster or boarding staff so to have a chance to air views about their experience.
 Minutes are kept and points actioned.
 A survey canvasing pupils' views also takes place in the Autumn term.
-There is also a confidential red box in the library where children can make comments anonymously should they wish.
-(NMS 17)
+There is also a confidential red box in the library/boarders' common room where children can make comments anonymously should they wish.
+(NMS 13)

-The Head of Boarding also is a permanent member of the School Council so to represent the view of boarders' in the wider community of the school.
+The Head of Boarding also is a permanent member of the School Council so to represent the view of Boarders' in the wider community of the school.